keesvanginkel/OSdaMage/README.md

  [a] *road_loss_estimation* calculates for each road segment, the damage for each combination of inundation raster (6 return periods: RP10, RP20, RP50, RP100, RP200, RP500) and damage curve (7 curves Curve C1-C7): i.e. 42 damages for each road segment.
 These are added as columns in the GeoPandasDataFrame with road segments.
 However, rather than calculating one single value for each combination, it also accounts for uncertainty in the max damage estimates.
 This is done by calculating the minimum, maximum and 3 linearly scaled in-between max damage estimates.
 As a result, each road segment has 42 damage tuples containg the (min, 25%, 50%, 75%, max) damage estimates.

-### Step 3: postprocessing
+### Step 3 and 4: postprocessing
- -> Run run_core_model/Post_AoI_FP_multi.ipynb *TODO: include this step in the main model?*
+ -> Run **run_core_model/3_Post_AoI_FP_multi.ipynb**
- 3.1 This add the AoI (used for climate change analysis) and the Flood Protection data to the model
+This adds the Flood Protection data to the road segments \*

- -> Run run_core_model/Post_Baseline_multi.ipynb
+ -> Run **run_core_model/4_Post_Baseline_multi.ipynb**
- 3.2 This carries out the actual risk calculation
+Carries out the actual risk calculation

-For the climate change module:
- - GDP per capita in different SSPs
- - Climate change data
- - Area of influence data
+\* Also has code to add an 'AoI' per road segment.
+The AoI is an identifier to link flood data to the hydrological model (used for climate change analysis)

+### Step 5: visualising the results
+The folder **result_visualisations** contains the Notebooks to produce the figure in the article and SI.

 ### References
 van Ginkel, K. C. H., Dottori, F., Alfieri, L., Feyen, L., and Koks, E. E.: Direct flood risk assessment of the European road network: an object-based approach, Nat.
 Hazards Earth Syst.
 Sci.
 Discuss., https://doi.org/10.5194/nhess-2020-104, in review, 2020
 Koks, E. E., Rozenberg, J., Zorn, C., Tariverdi, M., Vousdoukas, M., Fraser, S. A., Hall, J. W., & Hallegatte, S. (2019).
 A global multi-hazard risk analysis of road and railway infrastructure assets.
 Nature Communications, 10(1), 1–11. https://doi.org/10.1038/s41467-019-10442-3
 European Commission, Joint Research Centre (2017):  EFAS rapid flood mapping.
 European Commission, Joint Research Centre (JRC) [Dataset] PID: http://data.europa.eu/89h/85470f72-9406-4a91-9f1f-2a0220a5fa86